maverickactuary/1actuary/content/2marketplayers/friendly-societies.md

 [Health+](https://www.the-exeter.com/customer/health-insurance/) is private medical insurance.
 It comes complete with [a funky video](https://player.vimeo.com/video/289470447?title=0&byline=0&portrait=0).

-Clearly this is a company going places, with a vision in 2019 to become the protection provider of choice for its customers and distribution partners through the development of quality products, efficient processing and rapid claims payment.
-It also seeks M&amp;A opportunities, so the sector may see consolidation.
+The Exeter is clearly advancing, with a vision to become the protection provider of choice for its customers and distribution partners by developing quality products, efficient processing and rapid claims payment.
+Interestingly it also seeks M&amp;A opportunities.

 ## Shepherds  Friendly Society